Pavaningithub/agent/docs/sources/flow/monitoring/agent-resource-usage.md

 # {{% param "PRODUCT_NAME" %}} resource usage
 This page provides guidance for expected resource usage of {{% param "PRODUCT_NAME" %}}
-for each telemetry type.
-The information on this page is based on operational experience of some of the {{% param "PRODUCT_NAME" %}} maintainers.
+for each telemetry type, based on operational experience of some of the {{% param "PRODUCT_NAME" %}} maintainers.

 {{% admonition type="note" %}}

 The resource usage depends on the workload, hardware and the configuration used.
-The information provided on this page is intended to be a starting point for most users and your actual resource usage may be different.
+The information on this page is a good starting point for most users, but your actual usage may be different.

 {{% /admonition %}}